Mental Health Statistics Within The Military Community

 Per the 2021 Blue Star Families Survey, Families still experience barriers to mental health care; despite increased use of telehealth services, active-duty family member respondents continue to report difficulty scheduling appointments, difficulty getting time off work for treatment, difficulty finding child care, and concerns about confidentiality.

-Military Dependent Stats
+Military Family Stats

-Military Personnel Stats
+Military Personnel & Veteran Stats

 If you are in a crisis, PLEASE reach out to any of the numbers below!!
 Remember, you are NOT alone! #YOUMATTER